AI Exam

 Succinate Dehydrogenase (SDH) Mutations and Tumor Risk

-SDHD Mutations:
+SDHD Mutations

-- Cause paragangliomas, pheochromocytomas, and other tumors.
+- Cause paragangliomas, pheochromocytomas, and other tumours.

 - Typically exhibit paternal imprinting.

-SDHB Mutations:
+SDHB Mutations

 - Inherited in an autosomal dominant manner.

-SDHC and SDHAF2 Mutations:
+SDHC and SDHAF2 Mutations

 - Associated with paragangliomas, with some reports of maternal inheritance.

-Additional SDH Mutations:
+Additional SDH Mutations

 - Include SDHA, SDHAF2, and recently identified SDH-complex assembly factor 2 (SDHAF2).